helmedeiros/blog/content/en/posts/2008-06-10-uml-introduction-use-case-series.md

 > **Series: UML Mini-scenarios** | **Introduction** > _Developed during Master's in Web Systems Projects_

-# Why UML Still Matters: A Shared Language for Software Design

 Before we dive into the series of four mini-scenarios — **Web Classifieds**, **Betting Pool Control**, **Parking Lot Management**, and **Construction Control** — let's pause for a moment to understand _how_ we chose to describe them.

 The answer: **UML** — Unified Modeling Language.